The Highwaymen (folk band): Career

 Daniels died of pneumonia on August 2, 1975, at the age of 36.
 Fisher died of myelofibrosis on May 7, 2010, at the age of 69.

 Burnett died of brain cancer on December 7, 2011, at his home in Riverside, Rhode Island.
 He was 71.
 As of December 2011, just two of the five original members were still alive: Steve Trott and Steve Butts.

 Legacy

 The Highwaymen had a significant impact on the folk scene of the early 1960s.
-Aside from two major hit singles and several appearances on The Ed Sullivan Show and The Tonight Show Starring Johnny Carson, the group contributed two future standards to the folk repertoire, "All My Trials", "Big Rock Candy Mountain", and played the central role in uncovering "Cotton Fields", a long-overlooked song by Lead Belly, which subsequently became a major addition to the repertoires of both the Beach Boys and Creedence Clearwater Revival.
-The Highwaymen also made the first recording of "Universal Soldier", by Buffy Sainte-Marie.
+Aside from two major hit singles and several appearances on The Ed Sullivan Show and The Tonight Show Starring Johnny Carson, the group contributed two future standards to the folk repertoire, "All My Trials" and "Big Rock Candy Mountain", and played the central role in uncovering "Cotton Fields", a long-overlooked song by Lead Belly, which subsequently became a major addition to the repertoires of both the Beach Boys and Creedence Clearwater Revival.
+The Highwaymen also made the first recording of "Universal Soldier" by Buffy Sainte-Marie.